Milley defends call to Chinese at end of Trump presidency | Law-Order

 “I know, I am certain, that President Trump did not intend to attack the Chinese and it was my directed responsibility to convey presidential orders and intent,” Milley told the Senate Armed Services Committee on Tuesday.

-Milley said the October call was made at the direction of then defense chief Mark Esper, and the second was done at the request of the Chinese and coordinated with then-Secretary Chris Miller's office.
+Milley said the October call was made at the direction of then-Defense chief Mark Esper and the second was done at the request of the Chinese and coordinated with then-acting Defense Secretary Chris Miller's office.

-“At no time was I attempting to change or influence the process, usurp authority, or insert myself in the chain of command, but I am expected, I am required, to give my advice and ensure that the President is fully informed,” said Milley.
+“At no time was I attempting to change or influence the process, usurp authority, or insert myself in the chain of command, but I am expected, I am required, to give my advice and ensure that the President is fully informed,” Milley said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)